zladovan/zladovan/README.md

 I am **open-minded** person.
 It's not only common cliché.
 I really do not like *“black and white thinking”* and arogant people not understanding that their **truth is not valid out of** their **model of thinking**.
 In opposite I feel very good surrounded by the people do not taking themselves too seriously.

-I like to spend my time with
+I like to spend my time with:

   - 💻 programming
   - 🌳 hiking